Should You Even Bother Training?

 - You will get in shape on the trail as your body grows accustomed to the new routine.
 Give it 4-6 weeks for most general physical adaptations to take place.
 Go into the hike fit and make it easier on yourself physically.
 It will also foster a more positive mental attitude since you won’t be dealing with negative self-talk around not being in shape.
 Ease up on yourself for the first month or so by being in shape when you arrive.
 I promise you will not regret being fit!

-- Bull shit.
+- Not True.
 Plain and simple.
 Pain is a signal that something IS NOT RIGHT.
 Ignore it and find yourself sidelined, injured, and wondering what went wrong.
 You must pay attention to your bodies signals for help if you want to succeed.
+Learn to tell the difference from muscle aches/pains from an injury.
 This site has loads of resources to help you in that regard.
 True, some hikers will have more aches and pains transitioning to the trail.
 Take time to rehab each night and start out by slowly building up the mileage.
 Being smart and listening to your body will help you be successful.
+Learn to tell the difference from muscle aches/pains from an injury.

 So What Is The Answer?